rjp/spotify-stuff/playlists/README.md

 ## PLAYLIST FILE NAMING OPTIONS

+Supply the -f (--format) option to despotlistback with a collection of the following:

     %u => Username of the current session
     %c => Owner of the playlist
     %w => "username:owner" if they differ, else "username"